AMWA-TV/info-006/docs/Device implementation How To.md

 - Modify Mock Device to add in a new read/write property to an existing control class.
 - Verify that the new property can be modified using IS-12 via the WebSocket channel.
 - Add subscription in order to receive notifications for any changes experienced by the new property.
-- Modify the parameter and verify notification received
+- Modify the value of the new property and verify notification received

 ### Addition of Custom Control